aurosaint/Rainbow-Tags/README.md

 Plugin made by MrAfitol, updated by AuroSaint.
 A plugin that add a rainbow tag.
 ## How download ?
-   - *1. Find the exiled plugins folder in roaming*
+   - *1. Find the exiled/plugins folder in roaming*

    *("C:\Users\(user name)\AppData\Roaming\Exiled/" for windows, "/home/(user name)/.config/Exiled/" for linux)*